If you run a public building, you must clearly display a Display Energy Certificate or a DEC.

 To complete a DEC assessment, you will need to provide us with a complete set of floor plans, elevations and section drawings.
 Once we have conducted a site visit and full assessment of the building’s plans, we’ll issue a DEC.
 This certificate will rate the building’s energy efficiency from A–G, with A being the most energy efficient and G the least.
 UKBC can provide all the help and advice you need to make sure you get an outstanding score for your DEC.
 Therefore, you’ll be able to prove to your visitors and staff that you care for the environment.

 UKBC offers a range of services to make sure your public building is as sustainable as possible.
-For more information about Display Energy Certificates, or to arrange certification, CONTACT US today.
+To find out about the other energy assessments that we offer, click on one of the pages below.
+For more information about Display Energy Certificates, or to arrange certification, call us on: 01455 634 855 or CONTACT US today.